Domingos Fezas Vital

-Domingos Teixeira de Abreu Fezas Vital (born 27 September 1958) is a Portuguese diplomat.
+Domingos Fezas Vital (born 27 September 1958) is a Portuguese diplomat.
 He served as Portuguese Ambassador to the United States from September 2015 to December 2021 and to The Bahamas.
 Currently he is the Portuguese Ambassador to the Holy See and to the Sovereign Order of Malta.

 Career

 Fezas Vital graduated from Federal University of Rio de Janeiro, Brazil, with a bachelor's degree in social and judicial sciences.
 He then studied international trade at the Free University of Brussels.
 Shortly after, in 1983, he joined the Portuguese Ministry of Foreign Affairs, where he started his diplomatic career as an attaché.

 Throughout his diplomatic career Fezas Vital has held posts not only in embassies but also in international organisations, which Portugal is a member in, namely as a Portuguese representative to NATO and the Western European Union.

 In 1996, three years before transfer of sovereignty over Macau, he was appointed diplomatic adviser to Governor Vasco Joaquim Rocha Vieira.

 After his posting in Macau, Ambassador Fezas Vital returned to Portugal to work in the Ministry of Foreign Affairs until he was appointed Consul General of Portugal in São Paulo in 2000.

 In 2010, he was appointed Ambassador and in March 2012 he became the Representative of Portugal to the European Union, a post he held until being posted to the US as Ambassador of Portugal.
 After serving in the United States, Domingos Fezas Vital was appointed, in 2021, Portuguese Ambassador to the Holy See, a post he would hold until 2025 due to age limit.